RhythmAhir/FashionGAN-Using-Tensorflow/README.md

-# **Project Report: FashionGAN - Generative Adversarial Network for Fashion Image Generation**
+# **FashionGAN - Generative Adversarial Network for Fashion Image Generation Using TensorFlow**

 ---